sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 https://drive.google.com/file/d/1nIzT6vYA-0ZcyWtM96vZwJG1K6bcDaQY/view?usp=drivesdk

 > Note that the quality of your custom commands' responses depends on which large language model (LLM) Cody uses.
-Cody uses Claude 3 Sonnet by default, but you can upgrade to Pro to access and use other advanced models.
+Cody uses Claude 3.5 Sonnet by default, but you can upgrade to Pro to access other models like GPT-4o and Gemini 1.5 Pro.

 Now that you know one of Cody's automation techniques for open API specs generation from your codebase, you should understand how to merge this technique into the workflow.